franciscoxavier04/pm-BIM/docs/user-guide/meetings/recurring-meetings/README.md

 > [!NOTE]
 > The **Meetings module needs to be activated** in the [Project settings](../../projects/project-settings/modules/) to be able to create and edit meetings.

-> [!IMPORTANT]
-> With OpenProject 13.1 we introduced dynamic meetings alongside [classic meetings](../classic-meetings).
-> With OpenProject 15.3 dynamic meetings are replaced by [one-time meetings](one-time-meetings) and recurring meetings to further improve meeting management.
-> Please keep in mind that the ability to create classic meetings will eventually be removed from OpenProject.

 | Topic                                                        | Content                                                      |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |
 | [Create and edit recurring meetings](#create-and-edit-recurring-meetings) | How to create and edit recurring meetings in OpenProject.    |